Botswana - Country Commercial Guide

 Sub-Sector Best Prospects

-Mining equipment, services, base metal processing, mineral prospecting, and consulting are sub-sector prospects.
+Mining equipment, services, base metal processing, mineral prospecting, underground mining skills training, and consulting are sub-sector prospects.
 Botswana wants to capture more of the diamond production value chain including trading, cutting, and polishing.
 There are currently 16 diamond cutting companies; the GoB strategy aims to increase them to 24 companies.

 Opportunities

-The Diamond Hub (which houses the Diamond Technology Park), established in 2008, aims to attract diamond technology companies and has four areas of concentration: diamond cutting and polishing, establishing a rough and polished diamond trading facility, developing diamond jewelry manufacturing, and support industries.
-In 2016, the U.S. International Development Finance Corporation (DFC), previously OPIC, in partnership with Barclays and Lazare Kaplan, approved the first $125 million loan guaranty facility of its $250 million loan guaranty to stimulate diamond processing in Botswana.
-DFC signed the second tranche of $125 million loan guaranty facility with the Standard Bank Group, known as Stanbic Bank in Botswana, in September 2018.
+Botswana’s Diamond Hub (which houses the Diamond Technology Park), established in 2008, aims to attract diamond technology companies and has four areas of concentration: diamond cutting and polishing, establishing a rough and polished diamond trading facility, developing diamond jewelry manufacturing, and support industries.
+In 2016, the U.S. International Development Finance Corporation (DFC), previously OPIC, in partnership with Barclays and Lazare Kaplan, approved the first $125 million loan guaranty facility of its $250 million loan guarantee to stimulate diamond processing in Botswana.
+DFC signed the second tranche of $125 million loan guarantee facility with the Standard Bank Group, known as Stanbic Bank in Botswana, in September 2018.
 The De Beers Group relocated its diamond sorting and sales facility from the United Kingdom to Botswana.
-A SEZ Authority has been set up to streamline investment in sector-targeted geographic areas in the country.
-The two Gaborone area SEZs will be multi-use but will focus on diamond processing and the financial services SEZ is already in operation.
-The GoB also plans to operationalize a Selibe-Phikwe SEZ to focus on mineral processing.
+SEZA has been established by the GoB to streamline investment in sector-targeted geographic areas in the country.
+The two Gaborone area SEZs are intended be multi-use but focus on diamond processing and the financial.
 The private sector, in partnership with the Botswana Chamber of Mines, is conducting a pre-feasibility study on the processing of copper-to-copper metal.
-The study is supported by the Ministry of Minerals and Energy and if viable, it will result in the construction of a $230 million refinery to be developed through a PPP model.
-Another feasibility study is being conducted on bitterns’ beneficiation with the aim to produce Sulphate of Potash (SOP), Sodium Sulphate, and vacuum salt from what is currently the bitterns waste stream.
+The study is supported by the Ministry of Minerals and Energy and if viable, it will result in the construction of a $230 million refinery to be developed through a public-private-partnership model.
+Another feasibility study is being conducted on value addition for bitterns aims to produce Sulphate of Potash (SOP), Sodium Sulphate, and vacuum salt from what is currently the bitterns waste stream.

 Resources